AIM Altitude

-AIM Altitude (Aircraft Interiors Manufacturers) is a main British manufacturer of aircraft cabins, and their components, for airliners.
+AIM Altitude (Aircraft Interiors Manufacturers) was a main British manufacturer of aircraft cabins, and their components, for airliners.

 History

 The original company was registered on 24 June 1940.
 It became known as AIM Aviation in 1990.

 W.Henshall & Sons Ltd made components for aircraft interiors.
 By the 1970s, the company was known as Henshall Group, which also contained Fliteform of Heathrow.

 In 1978 the Aircraft Interiors Manufacturers Group was formed from four companies.